serpent-os/serpentos.com/content/download.md

 ## ISOs

-Currently we only provide a very basic **validation** ISO, used to verify some basic functionality, boot sequence, the kernel ansd toolchain.
+Currently we only provide a very basic **validation** ISO, used to verify some basic functionality, boot sequence, the kernel and toolchain.
 You can experiment with the `moss` package manager too!

 [snekvalidator.iso](https://download.serpentos.com/snekvalidator.iso)